testu8710/UPCVerseWalletAndroid/README.md

 # Parallel Universe Hashes:
  ## Para11els allows you to load different environments appropriately Parallels.
 A parallel is a custom operating system that can have a custom UI, custom currencies and NFTs all specific to a topic.
- ## In order to access these parallels, Download the [wallet](https://upcunderground.mypinata.cloud/ipfs/QmNvKEfgW695YTZNh6jHnaL7ffAavB9KGAr1Y9TtxMy5oo),
+ ## In order to access these parallels, Download the [wallet](https://upcunderground.mypinata.cloud/ipfs/QmNvKEfgW695YTZNh6jHnaL7ffAavB9KGAr1Y9TtxMy5oo), and go to the 'Protocol' tab.
+Select "Set Para1:1els Endpoint" option, and paste the 'Qm.....' word in the 'Address' bar.
+Next, you must restart the app and when you click on Protocol, you will be in the parallel universe.
  * Qme5ZzkgBXFchgbXtD2wR85AP5RcbhTHozc9SSmo3GTrkN - IDefineActingBlackOS - Use case: Demonstrate how a Parallel can be used to organize a community of like minded individuals around a common currency and nft
  * QmSz9NUpJqnXd2Mn7KGVGHumcSVSBbCdDtmfrCnuB5AGBg - ProofOfConceptOS     - Use case: Demonstrate how one wallet can connect to multiple codebases, smart contracts, or blockchains.
  * QmPC5YGDyHfLeorgyXfv4gfvEjQH6JB5RL1xns8Qg55CwN - UncancelledOS        - Use case: Demonstrate how a parallel can be used Free speech using UPC codes for individuals who have been "cancelled".
 This example uses the same currency as base reality